abinoda/rspec-best-practices/readme.md

 # spec/fetures/user_signs_out_spec.rb
 require 'spec_helper'

-feature 'User can sign in' do
-  scenario 'as a user' do
+feature 'User can sign out' do scenario 'as a user' do
     sign_in